kennethgoodman/rockstar_math/README.md

 mathlib for rockstar language

-Accepting PRs for more idiomatic or functions I've haven't done yet.
+Accepting PRs for more idiomatic or functions not done yet.

 Functions needed:

-1. Trig helper: degree <-> radians
-2. discrete math: gcd, infinity
+1. discrete math: infinity
-3. Data Structure: Binary Array with large numbers?
+2. Data Structure: Binary Array with large numbers?
-4. Binary: xor
+3. Binary: xor
-5. Hyperbolic functions: sinh, cosh, tanh, ..., atanh
+4. Hyperbolic functions: sinh, cosh, tanh, ..., atanh

-6. Rational Math: Power
+Thanks to @DavideFauri for developing most of this library.

 This is math lib for https://github.com/dylanbeattie/rockstar